Tomasalexpt30/Web_Alfka/README.md

 | **Firebase Authentication** | User login, registration, and session management |

 ## Authors

-This project was developed as part of the **Desenvolvimento Web** course in the **Licenciatura em Engenharia Informática** program.
+This project was developed as part of the **Desenvolvimento Web** course in the BSc in Computer Engineering program at Autonomous University of Lisbon.

 | Student | Number |
 |---------|--------|
 | Tomás Alexandre | 30011117 |

 > **Professor:** Isabel Alvarez

----

-*© Alfka — Equipamentos e Serviços, Unipessoal, Lda. | NIF nº 512 345 678 | Massamá, Rua das Flores, nº 25, 2745-876 Massamá*